Emulating the Lyman-Alpha forest 1D power spectrum from cosmological simulations: New models and constraints from the eBOSS measurement: Comparison with pre-existing simulations

 We do not attempt to model the noise-related oscillations.
 We enable the correction $f_\mathrm{IC}$ when comparing the emulator with \Borde simulations in \cref{ssec:previous}, and in the application to data shown in \cref{sec:data}.
 We also explicitly test the impact of not using the correction (see \cref{fig:data_fit}, right panel).
-A more detailed investigation into the effect of initial conditions on the flux power spectrum is left for future work.
+In \cite{Fernandez:2020jgf} the authors investigate the impact of using a single-species or two-species initial conditions on the \texttt{gadget}-based Lyman-$\alpha$ forest.
+A more detailed investigation into the effect of initial conditions generated from different codes on the flux power spectrum in the context of \texttt{Nyx} is left for future work.